Karen McAulay

 Networking

-Karen's recent AHRC Networking grant prompted increased interest in historical legal deposit music in the UK.
+Karen's AHRC Networking grant prompted increased interest in historical legal deposit music in the UK.
 Having made significant steps in research into the collection at the University of St Andrews, the network looked at the other collections to explore other dimensions, and a workshop took place in March 2018.
 The 'Claimed from Stationers' Hall' network blog is now at https://karenmcaulaymusicologist.blog/ - this and Karen's subsequent research can be followed on Twitter @Karenmca

-The 'Claimed from Stationers' Hall' network commenced in August 2017.
-Karen was also on the steering groups of two research networks based at the University of Glasgow, EAERN (Eighteenth-Century Arts Education Research Network) and Romantic National Song Network
+Karen has also been on the steering groups of two research networks based at the University of Glasgow, EAERN (Eighteenth-Century Arts Education Research Network) and Romantic National Song Network

 Education